AntoninaVi/AntoninaVi/README.md

 <td width="55%" valign="top">

 - 🧪 Manual testing is my focus: test plans, checklists, and test cases in Test IT, bug reports in Jira/YouTrack
-- ✈️ My path into QA is non-standard: from flight attendant at Aeroflot and web layout/markup work to Lead Tester at Algorithmics (edtech)
+- ✈️ My path into QA is non-standard: from flight attendant at Aeroflot and web markup work to Lead Tester at Algorithmics (edtech)
-- 📈 Grew from Tester to Lead Tester in about 1.5 years
+- 📈 Grew from Tester to Lead Tester in about 7 months.
-- 📚 Currently taking courses in Postman, Python for QA, and ISTQB Foundation Level theory
+- 📚 Currently taking courses in Python for QA, and ISTQB Foundation Level theory
-- 🎯 Actively looking for a Junior–Middle Manual QA role
+- 🎯 Actively looking for a Manual QA role

 </td>
 <td width="45%" valign="top">